Using the Shape Tools in Photoshop 2021

 The last of Photoshop's geometric shape tools, and the final tool we'll look at in this tutorial, is the Line Tool.
 This tool is used to draw straight lines, and you can add an arrowhead at either the start or end of the line.
 As of Photoshop 2021, the Line Tool now draws actual lines instead of long skinny rectangles.
 And it's now a Live Shape so you change the line's width or length after it's drawn.

 To select the Line Tool in the toolbar, click and hold on the last shape tool that was used, and then choose the Line Tool from the list:

 Choosing a line color

-What's interesting about the Line Tool is that as of Photoshop CC 2021, lines no longer have a fill color.
+What's interesting about the Line Tool is that as of Photoshop 2021, lines no longer have a fill color.
 Even though the Fill color swatch is still displayed in the Options Bar, it has no effect.
 Instead, a line's appearance is controlled entirely by the stroke.
 And that's because a line is really just a straight path with a stroke around it.